-We have been honored to have two of the world’s most respected and famous people as dedicated and hardworking Habitat volunteers for more than 35 years.
+We have been deeply honored to have two of the world’s most distinguished humanitarians as dedicated Habitat volunteers for more than 35 years.

 Throughout their involvement with the Jimmy & Rosalynn Carter Work Project, former U.S. President Jimmy Carter and former first lady Rosalynn Carter were tireless advocates, active fundraisers and some of our best hands-on construction volunteers.

 The Carters demonstrated their commitment to social justice and basic human rights over and over again during their time in the White House.
 Their resolve only persisted since moving on, most notably through the Carter Center in Atlanta.
 They also worked on numerous Habitat builds both in the United States and around the world alongside passionate volunteers just like you.